qgallouedec/image_classification_instructions/README.md

 ### Before you start

-In this tutorial we use Python 3.7 or above.
+In this tutorial we use Python 3.7 or higher.
 Make sure it is properly installed.
+Make sure `numpy` is installed.

 We assume that `git` is installed, and that you are familiar with the basic `git` commands.
 (Optionnaly, you can use GitHub Desktop.)
 We also assume that you have access to the [ECL GitLab](https://gitlab.ec-lyon.fr/).
 If necessary, please consult [this tutorial](https://gitlab.ec-lyon.fr/edelland/inf_tc2/-/blob/main/Tutoriel_gitlab/tutoriel_gitlab.md).